Crushing Injury

 You can pursue workers’ compensation for crushing injuries suffered while you were on the job.
 These benefits cover your medical costs and part of your lost income.
 However, you cannot receive payment for pain and suffering in a workers’ comp claim.

 A crushing injury can cause several long-term medical issues and disabilities.
-Contact Jay Murray Personal Injury Lawyers to discuss the compensation you can seek for your crushing injury.
+Contact Jay Murray Car Accident and Truck Accident Lawyers to discuss the compensation you can seek for your crushing injury.